rugu-guru/rugu.guru/content/en/docs/fen/installing-fen/index.md

 ## Navigating in Kodi

-Upon opening Kodi for the first time this should be the screen you're greeted to.
+When opening Kodi for the first time this should be the screen you're greeted to.

 ![Kodi Start Screen](kodi-start.png)